Kerosien/Project-John/README.md

 ## 🛠 Technical Notes
 - Built with **Godot 4.4**
-- `CollisionPolygon2D` used for spawn area
+- `CollisionPolygon2D` used for the spawn area
 - Timer nodes for reload delay (`One Shot`)
 - Modular scene setup